widberg/FUELDecompilation/README.md

 ### Ghidra Project

 A Ghidra server with the FUEL project is available at `cs.widberg.me:13100` with anonymous read-only access enabled.
 If you would like an account with write access, please ask in the [Discord](https://discord.gg/CQgMNbYeUR).
-I recommend creating a `zouna` directory in the repository and saving your local copy of the Ghidra project there.
-If you choose to save it somewhere else, you can edit the CMake configuration to point to the correct location.

 ### Build